21 Church Street

 What it is:

-Bookseller’s Bookshelf is a new subscription service that will allow you to sign up based on a particular bookseller’s ‘shelf’.
-Upon signing up you will be offered the choice of three titles for the first month (or we’ll pick randomly for you), and then it will be a monthly surprise.
+Bookseller’s Bookshelf is our unique subscription service that allows you to sign up based on a particular bookseller’s ‘shelf’.
+You have the choice of three titles for the first month (or we’ll pick randomly for you), and then it will be a monthly surprise!
+Sometimes these titles will be new releases, but often they will be older books that we want to give a chance to shine..
 Sometimes these titles will be new releases, but often they will be older books that we want to give a chance to shine.

 Each of us has spent some time considering how to define our individual reading tastes.
 Our personal categories have been curated to include the themes that we naturally gravitate towards and the stories that stick out as the epitome of our little niche.
 Hopefully you’ll find a bookish kindred spirit in one of us, and we can share our most-loved reads with you.

-We’ll also be offering a Top Shelf Only option, which means we’ll randomly choose one of our books for you each month instead of sticking to the same bookseller’s shelf for the duration of your subscription.
+We also offer a Top Shelf Only option, which means we’ll randomly choose one of our books for you each month instead of sticking to the same bookseller’s shelf for the duration of your subscription.
 If you’d like a specific starting book from the options we’ve laid out in each category then just let us know – otherwise we’ll pick that randomly too!

 How it works: